eli-shen08/Car-Price/README.md

 F.Y.I
 ------
-I experience with css or styling is literally non-existant its just something i am not interested in, not hating.
+My experience with css or styling is literally non-existant its just something i am not interested in, not hating I just created the outer template like the inputs and the buttons.
-So the styling of the HTML page goes to my friend Debjit Das his Github handle is https://github.com/dasdebjeet .
+So the styling of the HTML page goes to my friend Debjit Das his Github handle is : https://github.com/dasdebjeet .
 Check his profile out if you want to.